cifkao/confugue/docs/deep-learning.rst

      (act): ReLU()
    )

 ..
-Tip:: Instead of loading a YAML file, one can use any configuration dictionary by directly calling :code:`Configurable(cfg_dict)`.
+Tip:: Instead of loading a YAML file, one can use any configuration dictionary by directly calling :code:`Configuration(cfg_dict)`.

 Nested configurables
 ~~~~~~~~~~~~~~~~~~~~